facebook/react-native-website/docs/layout-props.md

 If you want to position a child using specific numbers of logical pixels relative to itself, set the child to have `relative` position.

-If you want to position a child realtive to its parent, set the child to have `absolute` position and the parent to have `relative` or `absolute` position.
+If you want to position a child relative to its parent, set the child to have `absolute` position and the parent to have `relative` or `absolute` position.

 If you want to position a child relative to something that is not its parent, use the `absolute` and `static` postions.
 For more information see the [Layout with Flexbox docs](./flexbox.md#position).